 A short story: My wife had arthroscopic knee surgery awhile back.
 She woke up in the recovery room and the well intended nurse entered the room eager to help.
 The first thing she asked, without even looking at my wife was, “How bad is your pain?”
 I was in the corner of the room thinking “NOooooo!”.
 And before my wife could answer, the nurse said, “honey, I’ll give you some pain meds but it’s gonna make you nauseous.”
 And sure enough, first the pain and then the nausea!

 There are ways to use this language skill in the clinic to “prime” the patient’s brain toward the desired state for a successful treatment.
 As an example, instead of first asking the patient “how is your pain today?”, you can ask “What progress have you noticed since your last visit?”
 The latter invites the patient to “search their minds” for examples of progress, whereas the former brings them right to the pain experience.
 Try it!

 In summary, words create an experience!

 - When healthcare providers understand this concept, they recognize that what they communicate (words, tone of voice, body language) all contribute to the patient’s experience, and strive to learn the necessary communication skills to connect with patients.

 - When healthcare leaders understand this concept, they recognize the need to engage with colleagues in a manner that inspires performance to meet organizational and personal goals.

-- When healthcare organizations understand this concept, they design cultures and systems to better engage all members of the organization to alignment to the organization’s Values and Mission.
+- When healthcare organizations understand this concept, they design cultures and systems designed to engage all members of the organization in a process of alignment to the organization’s Values and Mission.